timeplus-io/proton/README.md

 ## 💪 Why use Timeplus Proton?

-1. **[Apache Flink](https://github.com/apache/flink) or [ksqlDB](https://github.com/confluentinc/ksql) alternative**:  Timeplus Proton provides powerful streaming SQL functionalities, such as streaming ETL, tumble/hop/session windows, watermarks, materialized views, CDC and data revision processing, and more.
+1. **[Apache Flink](https://github.com/apache/flink) or [ksqlDB](https://github.com/confluentinc/ksql) alternative.** Timeplus Proton provides powerful streaming SQL functionalities, such as streaming ETL, tumble/hop/session windows, watermarks, materialized views, CDC and data revision processing, etc.

-2. **Fast**:  Timeplus Proton is written in C++, with optimized performance through SIMD.
+2. **Fast.** Timeplus Proton is written in C++, with optimized performance through SIMD.
 [For example](https://www.timeplus.com/post/scary-fast), on an Apple MacBookPro with M2 Max, Timeplus Proton can deliver 90 million EPS, 4 millisecond end-to-end latency, and high cardinality aggregation with 1 million unique keys.

-3. **Lightweight**:  Timeplus Proton is a single binary (\<500MB).
+3. **Lightweight.** Timeplus Proton is a single binary (\<500MB).
 No JVM or any other dependencies.
 You can also run it with Docker, or on an AWS t2.nano instance (1 vCPU and 0.5 GiB memory).
 4. **Powered by the fast, resource efficient and mature [ClickHouse](https://github.com/clickhouse/clickhouse).** Timeplus Proton extends the historical data, storage, and computing functionality of ClickHouse with stream processing.
 Thousands of SQL functions are available in Timeplus Proton.
 Billions of rows are queried in milliseconds.

-5. **Best streaming SQL engine for [Kafka](https://kafka.apache.org/) or [Redpanda](https://redpanda.com/)**:
- Query the live data in Kafka or other compatible streaming data platforms, with [external streams](https://docs.timeplus.com/proton-kafka).
+5. **Best streaming SQL engine for [Kafka](https://kafka.apache.org/) or [Redpanda](https://redpanda.com/).** Query the live data in Kafka or other compatible streaming data platforms, with [external streams](https://docs.timeplus.com/proton-kafka).

 ![Proton Architecture](design/proton-architecture.webp)
 See our [architecture](https://docs.timeplus.com/proton-architecture) doc for technical details and our [FAQ](https://docs.timeplus.com/proton-faq) for more information.